Populated places in Ukraine: Rural populated places

-Rural settlements
+Settlements

-The term selyshche (селище) used to have a double meaning in the administrative-territorial system of Ukraine.
-It was used either for urban-type settlements or for some smaller populated places which are often part of a rural hromada.
-Unlike other nomenclatures for populated places, in the Constitution of Ukraine the term urban-type settlement was not defined and was part of the Soviet legislature that was conditionally grandfathered.
-In 2023, a law was passed to finally eliminate any deviations or variations of the term rural settlement, clearly categorizing them, along with villages, as a type of rural populated place.
+Until 2023, the term selyshche (селище) had a double meaning within the administrative-territorial system of Ukraine.
+Introduced in 1925, it was used either for urban-type settlements or for some smaller populated places which were often part of a rural silrada (rural council).
+In 1925, it replaced another term known as mistechko.
+Officially, the term settlement, unless specified, meant to be an urban-type settlement, which was a variation of an urban populated place.
+At the same time, less populated places, which were also known as settlements within a silrada (rural council), were not defined.
+Unlike other nomenclatures for populated places, in the Constitution of Ukraine, the term urban-type settlement was not fully defined and was part of the Soviet legislature, which was conditionally grandfathered into the Ukrainian legislature.
+In 2023, a law was passed to finally eliminate any deviations or variations of the term settlement, clearly categorizing them, along with villages, as a type of rural populated place.
 The law also merged the two categories that existed de facto in Ukraine.

-The 2023 law "About the order to solve separate issues of the administrative and territorial system of Ukraine", defines a rural settlement selyshche (селище as a populated place with predominantly a private housing total population of which is no less than 5,000 people.
+The 2023 law "About the order to solve separate issues of the administrative and territorial system of Ukraine", defines a settlement (selyshche) (селище as a rural populated place with predominantly private housing total population of which is no less than 5,000 people.

-According to the 2001 Ukrainian Census there were 1,266 rural settlements in Ukraine (excluding urban-type settlements, which still existed at the time and some of which were reclassified as selyshche).
+According to the 2001 Ukrainian Census, there were 1,266 settlements in Ukraine (excluding urban-type settlements, which still existed at the time and some of which were reclassified as selyshche).

-Village
+Villages

-Village as a term became systematic for a conventional rural populated place and most numerous out of all terms used for populated places in a country.
+Village as a term became systematic for a conventional rural populated place and is the most common of all terms used for populated places in a country.
 A rural hromada may be composed of a single village or group of villages.
-According to the 2001 Ukrainian Census there were 27,190 villages in Ukraine that were organized into 10,278 rural (village) councils.
+According to the 2001 Ukrainian Census, there were 27,190 villages in Ukraine that were organized into 10,278 rural (village) councils.

 The 2023 law "About the order to solve separate issues of the administrative and territorial system of Ukraine" defines a village (село, /uk/) as a populated place with predominantly a private housing total population of which is less than 5,000 people.

-Other populated places
+Mountainous populated places

-In 1995 there was created a special category for mountainous populated places in Ukraine.
-Mountainous status is received by populated places located in mountainous area, have inadequately developed sphere of employment and social services as well as a limited transportation access (low development density of infrastructure or infrastructure is weak).
+In 1995, the special category of mountainous populated places was created.
+Mountainous status is received by populated places in mountainous areas that have inadequately developed sphere of employment and social services as well as a limited transportation access (low development density of infrastructure or infrastructure is weak).
+As of 2026, all such settlements are located in the Carpathian regions of Chernivtsi, Lviv, Ivano-Frankivsk, and Zakarpattia oblasts.